About Our Interns

 Project: Testing and Verification Internship, Community Home Energy Retrofit Project (CHERP)

 Zach is a chemistry major at HMC conducting research on the electrochemical properties of solar cells and soil slurries.
 He is an active member of Engineers for a Sustainable World / Mudders Organizing Sustainable Solutions (ESW/MOSS), the Living Learning Community, and the Adventure Club at HMC.
-As part of his internship, Zach has continued performing solar cell experiments as part of the Claremont Locally Grown Power initiative, and has been instrumental in gaining access to the necessary equipment for conducting those experiments.
-He leads a team of volunteers who assist with his project.
+As part of his internship, Zach continued performing solar cell experiments as part of the Claremont Locally Grown Power initiative, and was instrumental in gaining access to the necessary equipment for conducting those experiments.
+He led a team of volunteers who assist with his project.

 Feiyang Lin (HMC-’21)

-Project: Central Facilities Services Internship, Claremont University Consortium
+Project: Central Facilities Services Internship, The Claremont Colleges Services

-Feiyang is working to implement energy solutions for the Claremont University Consortium administrative building on First Street.
+Feiyang worked to to implement energy solutions for the The Claremont Colleges Services administrative building on First Street.

 Margot Lockwood (HMC-’21)

 Project: Cool Roofs & Bees Research Project, Harvey Mudd College